laila-ba/pixar-eccomerce/README.md

   <summary>Base.css- Pass (NOTE: When validating base.css, the validator returned 1 error associated with not recognizing variables in linear gradient.
 If variables were overwritten by regular color names, the validator passes.)</summary>
   <img src="readme-docs/color.png">
 </details>

+## JSHINT

+- #### Countryfield.js - Pass

+- #### Home/script.js - Pass

+- #### Contact.js - Pass

+- #### Stripe_Elements.js - Pass

+# Compatibilty
+- Browser Compatibility:

+TABLE IMAGE**

+- The devices that were used during testing were: iPad pro, iPhone 12, iPhone 12 mini, windows desktops with 27" screens, Dell Laptop and vaious andriod devices.
+- Responsively was used to view my site from vaious different devices simultaniousley, helping me spot errors.
+The different devices varied from  Galaxy Fold (280px) to large Desktop ViewPorts.

+# Performance Testing - User Stories
+- ### Shopper Stories

+  1. I want to view all the products that are available to buy in order to purchase them.
+      - All available products are able to be viewed on the Shop page and can be filtered.
+The shop page is accessible from the navigation bar and the Shop image at the bottom of the Home page.

+  2. I want to be able to view an individual item's details including: price, description, rating, image, available sizes and category
+      - Users can view a products deatils easily by clicking on the products image and they are instantly redirected to the product details page.
+The page displays the product image on the left side and the product title, price, category, rating, sizes and description on the other side.

+  3. I want to be able to see the total of my bag at any time in order to avoid spending much and keep updated.
+      - The total of the shoppers bag is always visible on the navigation bar, underneath the bag icon.
+On mobile view, this is still visible, however, the shopper must open the hamburger menu to view the bags total.
+      - When a user adds an itm to their bag, it is added to the bag and a notification appears letting the user know it is in their bag.

+  4. I want to easily be able to sort and filter the available products across all/specific categories, identifying the best rated, best priced and alphabetically sorted.
+      - On the shop page, where all available porducts are listed, there is a sort button below the search bar which reveals sorting buttons that sort selected items by added date, price, or alphabetical order.
+If the filter button is clicked again, the sorting buttons disappear.

+  5. I want to easily acces a specific category of available products.
+      - Users can easily access specific categories through the navigation bar, within the Shop dropdown.
+All categories are listed there, including an option for all categories to be dispayed.

+  6. Search for a product by name or description to quickly see if its available.
+      - Within the shop page, the search bar is visible  to allow users to search for the items that they are looking for.
+      - When the user enteres in a search criteria and presses search, the page refreshes and auto scrolls down to the section of found products.

+  7. I want to easily select available size and qauntity of product.
+      - Within the product details page, it includes the avaiblable sizes for the user to chose from and a quantity toggle button that increases and decreases when the user clicks -/+.
+      - Users can also chose their desired sizes here.

+  8. I want to View items in my bag before purchasing.
+      - The user is able to view a simmary of their chosen items in the bag page before the checkout.

+  9. I want to Adjust or delete quantity of items in my bag.
+      - Users are able to easily adjust and delete items from their bag.
+When the quantity toggle +/- button is clicked on, the quantity changes and when the user clicks on the 'update' button, the quantity is updated.
+      - Users can also remove items from their basket when the 'remove' button is clicked.

+  10. I want to enter payement information easily without hassle and feel safe and secure doing so.
+      - Payments are handled by Stripe, securely, they are encrypted and card details are not shared with anyone.

+  11. I want to view an order confirmation automatically after checkout is successful.
+      - Shoppers are redirected to the checkout success page once their payament has gone through successfully.
+They can then see their order details and confirmation email has been sent.

+  12. I want to recieve an order confirmation email after checking out to keep in records.
+      - Order history is sent automatically after a payement has been successful.
+Order confirmation is displayed on the screen as well.

+  - ### Site User Stories
+    1. I want to be able to easily register for an account and view my profile when logged in.
+        - The user is able to register and become a member by clicking on the register button from the main nav bar dropdown as they are directed to the register form page.
+        - Register page only need the user's e-mail, username, and password.
+        - E-mail verification arrives almost instantly so the user doesnt have to wait a long time.
+        - Once the users have verified their email, they can log in straight away and view their profile.

+    2. I want ot be able to Easily login and logout.
+        - Users can navigate to login and logout easily through the navigation bar.

+    3. Recover my password easily to access my account incase i forget my password.
+        - Users can recover their password by clicking on the 'forgot password' link.
+They are then asked to enter their email adress and an email is sent instantly for them to recover their password.

+    4. View my order history, order confirmations and save payement information in my profile.
+        - Logged in user can access their Order history page from their profile.
+        - The users are able to click on a past order's confirmation number and it will take them to the checkout success page.
+However, they are displayed a message at the top of the screen alerting them that it is a past order.

+   - ### Store management Stories
+    1. Add new items to the store easily.
+        - The admin can add new items through the  'add a product' page that allows the admin to fill out a form to add a product to appear in the products page and for shoppers to be able to purchase it.
+The admin can create a description, rating, price title, category, sizes, image url or upload an image from their local device.

+    2. Edit and update existing products to change pricing, description images, and other criteria.
+        - The admin can edit items through the 'edit a product' page that allows the admin to edit a product in any aspect.
+The category, sku, name, description, sizes, price,rating and image can all be edited and changed from the shop page.

+    3. Delete items that are no longer for sale.
+        - The admin is able to delete products that are no longer availabe through the shop page by clicking on the 'delete' button bellow every product on the page.

+# Bugs